JeremyParker/connections-admin/README.md

 For some reason the remote db is called `connections-admin`.
 I think maybe I didn't have the DB_DATABASE set when I ran `php artisan migrate`?

+# how to run locally
+Run `sail up`
+Open a browser to localhost

 # how to connect and manage to the local database

 You can use the adminer service that's configured in docker-compose to interact with the docker pgsql instance.